The baby tracker that remembers everything.

 Instead, we found ourselves buried in charts, notes, and spreadsheets, trying to connect the dots by hand while running on almost no sleep.

 What surprised us most was how little the existing tools actually helped.
-Almost none of them let us track Mom’s diet in a meaningful way, even though at that stage Mom and baby still felt like one connected system.
+Almost none of them helped us connect the dots — between feeds and sleep, between food and fussiness, between yesterday and today.
 And even when we had all the data, the burden of making sense of it was still entirely on us.

 That experience stayed with us.